earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 ~~~

-Two values, 10 and 20, are sent to a **buffered** channel using the arrow syntax(`<-`).
-In the main program, an **unbuffered** channel utilises a goroutine to assign received value to a `data` variable and perform its process.
-A short delay introduces using the `time` package to ensure proper execution of the goroutine before the main function finishes.
+Values 10 and 20 are sent to a buffered channel using the <- syntax.
+Meanwhile, an unbuffered channel uses a goroutine to assign received values to a data variable.
+A brief delay, added via the time package, ensures the goroutine completes before the main function ends:

 ~~~{.go caption="channels.go"}
 // Send some data to the unbuffered channel.